TTE-Ethio/EthioFormat/README.md

 ## Key Features
 - **Text & Binary Versions**: EthioFormat provides both a human-readable text format and a highly optimized binary format for fast data serialization and deserialization.
 - **Parallel Processing**: EthioFormat is designed to enable efficient parallel processing.
 It allows multiple threads/cores/machines to handle different parts of the data simultaneously, improving speed and scalability.
-- **Compact Structure**: The binary version leverages a specialized 2-bit map system to minimize data overhead and optimize parsing, while the text version uses delimiters to separate fields and content.
 - **Optimized for Large Data**: Whether you are handling game data, training AI models, or processing social media content, EthioFormat is designed to scale efficiently, reducing the need for high computational power.

 ## Why EthioFormat?